JaspreetRFSingh/jaspreetRfSingh/README.md

 ### I'm a Software Engineer with an unprecedented love for Mathematics!
 - 🔭 I’m currently working as a Software Engineer at EPAM Systems.
-- 🌱 I’m currently learning Cloud Computing and Data Structures.
+- 🌱 I’m currently learning Enterprise Web Development and Data Structures.
-- 👯 I’m looking to contribute in OpenSource contributions.
 - 🥅 Goals: Start contributing to Open Source projects.
 - ⚡ Fun fact: I love to teach, play tennis and watch Cricket/Football.